An adaptive quantum approximate optimization algorithm for solving combinatorial problems on a quantum computer: Shortcuts to adiabaticity

 One may wonder whether there is a physically intuitive way to understand the strikingly better performance of ADAPT-QAOA.
-Considering that the original QAOA ansatz has a structure dictated by the adiabatic theorem, a possible explanation is that the ADAPT algorithm is related to \textit{shortcuts to adiabaticity} (STA).
-The concept of STA, also known as counterdiabatic or transitionless driving, was introduced for quantum systems by Demirplak and Rice~\cite{demirplak2003adiabatic} and later, independently, by Berry~\cite{Berry2009}.
-STA has also been explored in the classical context~\cite{Jarzynski2013,deng2013boosting}, including a recent application in biology~\cite{Iram2020} (for a pedagogical review covering both quantum and classical implementations see Ref.~\cite{Guery-Odelin2019}).
-The idea is that if we want to drive a system such that it remains in the instantaneous ground state at all times, then by adding a certain term $H_{CD}$ to the Hamiltonian, we can achieve this \textit{without} paying the price of a slow evolution.
-Although the instantaneous eigenstates of the original Hamiltonian only solve the time-dependent Schr\"odinger equation in the adiabatic limit, they become exact solutions when the Hamiltonian is updated to include $H_{CD}$.
-The advantage of STA is that the evolution can be achieved arbitrarily fast, offering a potentially huge speedup compared to the adiabatic case.
-Below, we provide evidence that ADAPT-QAOA is indeed related to STA, a likely explanation for why it converges to the solution much faster than its adiabatic counterpart, the original QAOA.
+Considering that the standard QAOA ansatz has a structure dictated by the adiabatic theorem, a possible explanation is that the ADAPT algorithm is related to \textit{shortcuts to adiabaticity} (STA).
+STA, also known as counterdiabatic or transitionless driving, was introduced for quantum systems by Demirplak and Rice~\cite{demirplak2003adiabatic} and later, independently, by Berry~\cite{Berry2009, Guery-Odelin2019}.
+STA has also been explored in the classical context~\cite{Jarzynski2013,deng2013boosting}, including a recent application in biology~\cite{Iram2020}.
+The idea is that if we want to drive a system such that it remains in the instantaneous ground state at all times, then by adding a certain term ${\cal H}_{CD}$ to the Hamiltonian, we can achieve this \textit{without} paying the price of a slow evolution.
+Although the instantaneous eigenstates of the original Hamiltonian only solve the time-dependent Schr\"odinger equation in the adiabatic limit, they become exact solutions when the Hamiltonian is updated to include ${\cal H}_{CD}$.
+The advantage of STA is that the evolution can be achieved nonadiabatically.
+Below, we provide evidence that ADAPT-QAOA is indeed related to STA, a likely explanation for why it converges to the solution much faster than its adiabatic counterpart, the standard QAOA.
+Before we present this evidence, we must first explain how ${\cal H}_{CD}$ can be constructed using the concept of adiabatic gauge potentials.